simranjotsandhu/test/README.md

 | **Memory** | No persistent memory | Stores & retrieves knowledge dynamically |

 Examples:
-- **AutoGPT**: An AI that can autonomously generate research, plan business strategies, and execute workflows.
+- **AutoGPT**: An AI that autonomously generates research, plans business strategies, and executes workflows.
 - **BabyAGI**: A system designed to act like an AI assistant that continuously learns and adapts.

 ---